ULL-prompt-engineering/langchain-mini/README.md

 ***********
 ```

-Notice the `Thought`.
+Notice the `Thought: I need to round ...`.
 Has decided to round.
 The iteration continues:

 ```
 Answer the following questions as best you can.
 You have access to the following tools: